 Your child's safety is of utmost importance to us.
-We will have regular emergency practice drills so that each child knows what to expect in the event of a real emergency.
-Evacuation plans are posted at each classroom.
+We will have regular emergency practice drills for fire, tornado, and lock down situations so that each child knows what to expect in the event of a real emergency.
+Evacuation plans are posted at each exit.
 In the event of a real emergency, we will contact all parents/guardians through our alert messaging system as soon as possible.